dhtzs/dhtzs.dev/content/about-me/_index.md

 ## Methodology
 When it comes to bug bounty hunting, I believe in taking a methodical and data-driven approach.
 I rely on a combination of manual testing, automated scanning, and targeted research to identify vulnerabilities, and I'm always looking for new tools and techniques to improve my process.
 I have a particular expertise in reconnaissance, and __I'm constantly studying new attack vectors and exploitation techniques to stay ahead of the curve__.

+## Insights
+Get an instant overview of my digital world.
+From the songs fueling my creativity to the programs driving my workflow, this section highlights what's currently shaping my day.

+{{< activityInsights >}}

 ## Interactions
-This graph captures my digital interactions, showcasing left, right, and middle mouse clicks, mouse and scroll distances, as well as keypresses, providing a fresh snapshot of my daily engagement.
+This graph visualizes my daily digital interactions, illustrating patterns in mouse activity, scrolling, and typing, offering an insightful snapshot of my engagement with technology.

-{{< activityChart >}}
+{{< activityInteractions >}}